 Is insulation green?

-Why is insulation the first step in energy saving?
+Why is insulation the first upgrade to do in energy saving?

 What is a home energy audit?